-It helps speed up plant growth, deter pests, increase flavor of fruit and veggies, plus increase the output of vegetation and improve overall plant health.
+It helps speed up plant growth, deters pests, increases the flavor of fruit and veggies, plus it increases the output of vegetation and improve overall plant health.

 Counter Transplant Shock: To counter plant transplant shock, try feeding plants with Epsom salt once they’ve been transplanted to help injured roots.
 Layer soil on top of salt so that roots don’t come into direct contact with the concentrated minerals right away.

 Pre-Planting: Before planting, soak root balls in a 1/2 cup of Epsom salt diluted in one gallon of water.

 When Planting: Dig a hole and place about a tablespoon of Epsom salt in the bottom of the hole and cover with a thin layer of dirt.
 Put the plant in the hole and finish planting.

 Top Dressing: During growing season, sprinkle about a tablespoon of Epsom salt directly around the base of the plant and then water.

 Plant Boost: If your plants need a boost, dissolve about 1 to 2 tablespoons of Epsom salt in a gallon of water.
 Pour at the base of the plant and allow the solution to soak into the ground.
 Magnesium sulfate is pH neutral, so it won’t harm your soil.